grafana/loki/docs/sources/send-data/lambda-promtail/_index.md

 One thing to be aware of with this is that the default flow log format doesn't have a timestamp, so the log timestamp will be set to the time the lambda starts processing the log file.

-If using CloudFormation to write your infrastructure code, you should consider the [EventBridge based solution](#s3-based-logging-and-cloudformation) for easier deployment.

 ### Loadbalancer logs

 This workflow allows ingesting AWS Application/Network Load Balancer logs stored on S3 to Loki.

-If using CloudFormation to write your infrastructure code, you should consider the [EventBridge based solution](#s3-based-logging-and-cloudformation) for easier deployment.

 ### Cloudtrail logs

 This workflow allows ingesting AWS Cloudtrail logs stored on S3 to Loki.

-If using CloudFormation to write your infrastructure code, you should consider the [EventBridge based solution](#s3-based-logging-and-cloudformation) for easier deployment.

 ### Cloudfront logs
 Cloudfront logs can be either batched or streamed in real time to Loki:
 + Logging can be activated on a Cloudfront distribution with an S3 bucket as the destination.
 In this case, the workflow is the same as for other services (VPC Flow logs, Loadbalancer logs, Cloudtrail logs).
 + Cloudfront [real-time logs](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/real-time-logs.html) can be sent to a Kinesis data stream.
 The data stream can be mapped to be an [event source](https://docs.aws.amazon.com/lambda/latest/dg/invocation-eventsourcemapping.html) for lambda-promtail to deliver the logs to Loki.

-If using CloudFormation to write your infrastructure code, you should consider the [EventBridge based solution](#s3-based-logging-and-cloudformation) for easier deployment.

 ### Triggering Lambda-Promtail via SQS
 For AWS services supporting sending messages to SQS (for example, S3 with an S3 Notification to SQS), events can be processed through an [SQS queue using a lambda trigger](https://docs.aws.amazon.com/lambda/latest/dg/with-sqs.html) instead of directly configuring the source service to trigger lambda.
 Lambda-promtail will retrieve the nested events from the SQS messages' body and process them as if them came directly from the source service.